Registration is now open. Click here to register today!

 Library SOUP 2016 Winner

-Join Jessica Lee-Cullin, Library SOUP 2016 winner, as she updates you on her winning project Wee Free Pantry.
-Jessica’s winning project highlighted the needs of the community through the instillation of a small pantry that provides materials, food and personal hygiene products to the disenfranchised patrons of East Lansing.
+Join Jessica Lee-Cullin, Library SOUP 2016 winner, for updates on the Wee Free Pantry.
+Jessica’s winning project highlighted the needs of the community through the instillation of a small pantry that provides food, personal care products, and information on local crisis centers and services to the disenfranchised patrons of East Lansing.
 The hope was to empower their neighbors to contribute to the well-being of the community.

 Jessica Lee-Cullin, East Lansing Public Library